-Pittsburgh Magazine’s top picks for holiday gift buying this year include a new Pittsburgh-themed coloring book illustrated by Rick Antolic, a 1993 graduate of Carnegie Mellon’s School of Art.
+Pittsburgh Magazine’s top picks for holiday gift buying last year included a new Pittsburgh-themed coloring book illustrated by Rick Antolic, a 1993 graduate of Carnegie Mellon’s School of Art.

 It features many of the city’s local charms — such as the Gateway Clipper, the Farmer’s Market, Kennywood, even Carnegie Mellon’s Hunt Institute — and local businesses are lining up to get it in stock.